simonesilvestroni/m2m-website/_newsletter/2020-11-09-new-official-music-video.md

 title: '🎥 New official music video'
 date: '2020-11-09'
 last_modified_at: '2020-11-09 21:21:28'
-description: 'New music video, on the anniversary of my debut album "After 1989: A trip to freedom".'
+description: 'New music video, on the anniversary of my debut album After 1989: A trip to freedom.'
 excerpt: 'A year ago, on the 30th anniversary of the fall of the Berlin Wall, I released my debut album, <em>After 1989: A Trip to Freedom</em>.
 Today I released the music video for <em>The Logic</em>.'
 sitemap: false
 permalink: '/newsletter/archive/new-official-music-video/'